cloudevents/sdk-python/v2-roadmap.md

 * Marshalling/unmarshalling the `data` field
 * Encode/decode the marshalled fields to/from the specific binding format

-We want to separate the responsibilities that belong to the event and its implementation in the user system (data, extensions) from the binding and format specification for core fields.

 ## Modules

 We should separate the implementation of the requirements so that they can be tested independently and